nikitapawar16/Customer-Segmentation-Using-K-Means-Clustering/README.md

 - **Predict Button**: A button to predict the cluster based on the input values.
 - **Cluster Display**: The app displays the corresponding cluster for the input values.

-You can access the Streamlit app [Streamlit App](https://customer-segmentation-using-k-means-clustering.streamlit.app/).

 ---

 ## 🔑 Key Insights